ieshaw/ColorNoun/Execution/README.md

 Similar to the Large Cap Index, this is a index with daily rebalancing weighting exposure to coins proportional to market capitalization.
 The difference is that it only weighs in on coins outside the top teir.
-As of now, this means that the weghting starts with the 8th ranked coin by market cap.
+As of now, this means that the weighting starts with the 8th ranked coin by market cap.
 The hope is to extend exposure deeper into the cryptocurrency market.

 #### Alpha VARX

-This is a alpha strategy meant to capture regressive depednedncies between coins and their technical aspect (spread, volume, returns).
+This is a alpha strategy meant to capture regressive dependencies between coins and their technical aspect (spread, volume, returns).

 #### Alpha Exchange Arbitrage